chayxana/Restaurant-App/README.md

 - Using SOLID principles
 - Using Design Patterns

+## Architecture overview

+The architecture proposes a microservice oriented architecture implementation with multiple autonomous microservices (each one owning its own data/db) and implementing different approaches within each microservice using REST/HTTP as the communication protocol between the client apps and the microservices and supports asynchronous communication for data updates propagation across multiple services based on Integration Events and an Event Bus Apache Kafka).

-### List of several individual microservices and infrastructure components
+## List of several individual microservices and infrastructure components

 <table>
    <thead>